 (1) to have restitution of all wrongs done by Van Gore.

-(2) to have him and all his soldiers expelled their Country.
+(2) to have him and all his soldiers expelled from their County.

 (3) that the King's two garrisons at Hopesay House, and Lay [Lea] House- shall be removed and demolished.